stamp/goADS/README.md

 Contribute
 ==========

-Please feel free to fork and help to develop this package!
+Please feel free to fork and help to develop this package